SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 Middling virtues practiced by the middle class are requisite and provide social cohesion.

-But when the middle class declines its members either successfully transit into the upper class or descend into poverty.
+When the middle class declines its members either successfully transit into the upper class or descend into poverty.
 There is a diminishing base which can hold government in check.

 As Timothy Ferguson <a href="https://anacyclosis.org/2020/04/29/do-we-even-have-a-middle-class-anymore/" target="blank">notes</a>: